manuGil/online-core/docs/source/radiometric-ops.rst

 To choose the *min* and *max* values for a contrast stretch, the user has to consider which areas of an image are of interest, or which types of land cover are relevant for certain purposes.

-[remove]
-..
-To help this choice, we built a model which you can to extract the local statistics for an area of interest.
-In this section, you will experiment with such a model.

-..
-Task 12 [remove]
-..
-To use the model, you first have to import it to QGIS.
-In the **Processing Toolbox**, click on the *Model icon* and select **Add Model to Toolbox**.
-Select the model ``Raster_Statistics_By_Extent.model3`` that is included with the dataset.
-Click Open.
-The model will be imported and shown in the *Models section*.

-..    .. figure:: _static/img/task-add-model.png
-..       :alt: add model
-..       :figclass: align-center

-..
-Adding a model to the Processing Toolbox

-..
-Task 13
-..
-Remove the exported image from the project; keep only the original image.
-Zoom into an area on the mainland which is primarily dark orange/brown; they represent areas with forest.

-..
-Then, use the *’Statistics of Raster by extent’* model to calculate the local statistics.
-Double click the model and provide an *Extent* and an *Input raster file*.
-Run the model.
-The model creates a rectangle from the input Extent, which contains an attribute table with the computed statistics for each band of the Input raster.

-..
-Copy the min and max values for each band to the **Band Rendering** dialogue on the *Symbology* window and apply the changes.
-This would enhance the contrast for the areas that contain forests.

-.. .. note:: [remove]
-..    **QGIS.**
-..
-The  *'Statistics of Raster by extent'* model will always list the result using the name *Band 1, Band 2 and Band 3*.
-These numbers do not correspond to the number in *Input raster file*; instead, they correspond to the order in which the bands are were displayed in RGB when running the model.
-For example, in this case, Band 1 contains the statistics that correspond to the band assigned to the Red channel, that is *Band 5* of the...

 [new task by andre]